cpj/winter-2012/weekly_instructions_and_projects/08_week_eight/README.md

 ### REMEMBER TO DO BLOG POSTS!
+_complete blog posts by monday, 10 a.m., week 9._
 # a blog post of about 1000 words:
 1. a blog post that synthesizes the assignments and the readings.
 Expecially focus on the ideas in The Design of Everyday Things and how to apply that to web development.